 - Must have an arrangement room that offers privacy to discuss funeral services

-- Must provide a catalog or a display room, which, clearly shows the entire product line of containers and coffins that are offered for sale
+- Must provide a catalogue or a display room, which, clearly shows the entire product line of containers and coffins that are offered for sale

 - Are not allowed to phone or come to your house to sell to you, unless you invite them to do so.
 If you want to have a salesperson come to your house, you must request the presentation at least 24 hours in advance.